 Oracle BI is a platform with modules for developing and deploying dashboards, formatted reporting, ad hoc reporting and analysis.
-The vendor continues to deliver expanded capabilities such as more advanced visualizations and self-service with DV.
-Oracle BI is provided on-premise and as Oracle BI Cloud.
-It is also shipped as part of the Oracle Analytics Cloud.
+The vendor continues to deliver expanded capabilities such as more advanced visualizations and self-service in its data visualization module.
+Oracle BI is provided on-premises and as Oracle Analytics Cloud (OAC) in the cloud.

 The origins of Oracle date back to 1977 when the company Software Development Laboratories (SDL) was founded in the United States.
 SDL later changed its name to Oracle.
 The company’s strategic focus was on developing the relational database management system (RDBMS) called Oracle.

 Oracle has a long history in the BI space.
-The journey of the current portfolio started in 2005 as Oracle acquired several software vendors between 2005 and 2007.
+The journey of the current portfolio started when the company acquired several software vendors between 2005 and 2007.
 These included TimesTen (an in-memory database vendor), Siebel (BI, CRM and metadata management) and Hyperion Solutions (BI front ends, multidimensional database and financial consolidation).
 Those acquired products were complemented with in-house developed modules such as Oracle BI Publisher and offered as on-premises software.

 User & Use Cases